 Aristotle on the Soul as Substance:

 And so, we have here the Aristotelian ontology of soul, mind, consciousness, if you please.
 Body and mind (soul) are an indivisible integrated unitary substance composed of two principles, soul and body.
 Mind is not body.
 Body is not mind.
 These two principles coexist in the form of soulful (or conscious) beings.
-Nor is consciousness ‘of’ the body, since consciousness is of any external existent that is by its nature ‘sensible’ (for details, see my paper on The Causal Basis of Perception elsewhere on this blog site.)
+Nor is consciousness ‘of’ the body, since consciousness is of any external existent that is by its nature ‘sensible’ (for details, see my paper The Causal Basis of Perception on this blog site.)

-Aristotle on Essence as Substance:
+Aristotle on Substance as Essence:

 In her book, Substance and Essence in Aristotle: An Interpretation of Metaphysics VII-IX, Cornell University Press, Ithaca and London, 1989., Charlotte Witt called out an important aporia stated by Aristotle, which discusses the proper method or guidelines that would allow us to determine whether essences are universals (shared principles) or particulars (substances):